vkolencik/cmd-to-json/README.md

 ```

 ## Usage
-Create JSON in command line by specifying properties and their values:
+Create JSON from command line by specifying properties and their values:
 ```
 to-json name="John Doe" age=32 married=true
 ```